Rate Splitting in FDD Massive MIMO Systems Based on the Second Order Statistics of Transmission Channels: Problem Formulation

-where the first constraint ensures that the common message is decoded by all users.\\ The optimization problem in \eqref{eq:OptPrimal} is non-convex and hence intractable.
-Thus, we try to solve the problem suboptimally via an alternating approach, where we optimize with respect to one variable and fix the remaining ones, as proposed in \cite{Kaulich}.\\ \begin{itemize} \item[(I)] First, assuming a fixed power fraction $\alpha_\text{c}$ and some common precoder $\boldsymbol{p}_\text{c}$, we formulate the private rate optimization problem
+where the first constraint ensures that the common rate is not larger than the minimum common rate of all users, which allows the common message to be be decoded by all users. \\ The optimization problem in \eqref{eq:OptPrimal} is non-convex and hence intractable.
+To reduce the computational cost, we propose a solution approach similar to \cite{Kaulich}, which mainly consists of splitting \eqref{eq:OptPrimal} into three parts. \begin{itemize} \item[(I)] First, assuming a fixed power fraction $\alpha_\tc$, we formulate the private rate optimization problem

-Here, we implicitly assume that the private precoder optimization does not affect the common rate, which is of course not the case in reality, since the common SINR depends on the private precoders as well, but this assumption eases the solving procedure by decoupling the private and common rate optimization. \item[(II)] Now for fixed private precoders and some given power fraction $\alpha_\text{c}$, we recast the common precoder optimization problem as a max-min beamforming problem
+Here, we implicitly assume that the private precoder optimization does not affect the common rate, which is of course not the case in general, since the common SINR depends on the private precoders as well.
+But this assumption eases the solving procedure by decoupling the private and common rate optimization.
+Note that this assumption is only considered to make the optimization problem \eqref{eq:OptPrimal} more tractable.
+The system model and the SINR expressions for the performance evaluation do take into account the effect of the private precoders on the common rate. \item[(II)] Now, for fixed private precoders and some given power fraction $\alpha_\tc$, we recast the common precoder optimization problem as a max-min beamforming problem